abijith-2002/React-OTT/ReactOTTMobileApp/README.md

 Non-interactive usage:
 - The scripts are configured to use the local Expo CLI.
 - Set `CI=1` in the environment when running in CI to force fully non-interactive behavior (e.g., auto-confirm port changes).
+Avoid deprecated flags like `--non-interactive` or `--no-dev-tools`; the package.json scripts already set `CI=1` for you.

 Environment variables:
 - The app reads the following public variables from `.env` if present (use AppConfig in utils/config.ts to access safely):